shadowsocks/shadowsocks-restful-api/README.md

 A token expires in 24 hours.
 A new token is needed once the old one expires.
 Tokens can be re-used in multiple requests before exiration.

-## Rate limit

-A rate limit is applied to the login api.
-The remaining apis are free from rate limit.
-The number of requests allowed within one hour window from an ip address to the login api is limited to 10.
-Requests exceeding the threshold will be refused with HTTP status code `429 Too Many Requests`.

 ## Security

 This program encrypts all the traffic end-to-end using https.
 It requires you to set up a digital certificate.
 There are many ways that you can get a free digital certificate.
 You may also generate your own self-signed digital certificate: